patrickpichler/git_training/README.md

 When you have added all your changes (which right now is only adding Bob), you're ready to _commit_ what you just did to the _Local Repository_.

-The collected changes that you _commit_ are some meaningful chunk of work, so when you now run `git commit` a text editor will open and allow you to write a message telling everything what you just did.
+The collected changes that you _commit_ are some meaningful chunk of work, so when you now run `git commit` a text editor will open (*NOTE:* It might happen that a program opens, which doesn't look like a text editor.
+This strange program is called vim and you can exit it by typing `:q`.
+You can tell git to open your favorite editor by typing `git config --global core.editor [name of your favorite editor + flags if needed]`) and allow you to write a message telling everything what you just did.
 When you save and close the message file, your _commit_ is added to the _Local Repository_.

 ![Committing to the local repo](img/commit.png)